 Do you know that?

-Pienza has funny names for its streets.
+Pienza has funny names for some of its streets.
 You find the very romantic via dell'amore (love) and via del bacio (kiss).
-Then there are also Piazza di Spagna and Via Condotti, just like in the centre of Rome... but on a smaller scale!
+There are also Piazza di Spagna and Via Condotti, just like in the centre of Rome... but on a smaller scale!